Past Presidents

 President 2016-2018

 Neil Gow undertook his undergraduate degree at the University of Edinburgh, then gained his PhD from the University of Aberdeen.
 He is a founding member of the Aberdeen Fungal Group and was the Co-Director for Research at the centre's Medical Mycology section.
-Having worked at the University of Aberdeen for 38 years, he is now a Professor of Microbiology and the Deputy Vice Chancellor at the University of Exeter.
+Having worked at the University of Aberdeen for 38 years, he became a Professor of Microbiology and the Deputy Vice Chancellor at the University of Exeter in 2018.

 -